 Do you want to develop a practice of daily prayer?

 If you answered ‘yes’ to either of these questions, you may find the Ignatian Retreat in Daily Life helpful.

 Dates: January 24-30, 2021

 Registration Deadline: Sunday, January 10, 2021

-As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where, Monday through Friday, you will carve out 30 minutes each day to pray and 30 minutes each day to meet with a spiritual director.
+As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where, Monday through Friday, you will carve out 30 minutes each day to pray and 30 minutes each day to meet online with a spiritual director.